-He began hosting a gospel program on Philadelphia radio by age 12 or 13, broadcasting from a church of his own that he called Solomon's Temple.
+He began hosting a gospel program on Philadelphia radio by age 12 or 13, broadcasting from a church he called Solomon's Temple.
 Artistically, Burke was influenced by the music of the church, as well as by Little Richard.
-Burke signed to Apollo label in 1955; worked as mortician, late 1950s; signed to Atlantic label, 1960; recorded first major hit, "Just Out of Reach," 1961; reached R&B Top Five with "Cry to Me" (1962) and "If You Need Me" (1963); topped R&B charts with "Got to Get You Off of My Mind," 1965; moved to Bell label, 1969; recorded for Dunhill, MGM, and Chess labels, 1970s; continued to tour with 21-piece band through 1990s.
+Burke signed to Apollo label in 1955; worked as a mortician in the late 1950s; signed to Atlantic label 1960; recorded a first major hit, "Just Out of Reach," 1961; reached R&B Top Five with "Cry to Me" (1962) and "If You Need Me" (1963); topped R&B charts with "Got to Get You Off of My Mind," 1965; moved to Bell label, 1969; recorded for Dunhill, MGM, and Chess labels, 1970s; continued to tour with the 21-piece band through 1990s.

-Long after his era of hit making had ended, Burke continued to tour with a 21-piece band and to command strong attraction from female fans.
-By the late 1960s the focus of soul music had shifted south, to the Stax label in Memphis and Fame Records in Muscle Shoals, Alabama, and Burke fell out of the limelight.
-In part Burke blamed Wexler.
+Long after his hit-making era ended, Burke continued to tour with a 21-piece band and to command strong attraction from female fans.
+By the late 1960s, the focus of soul music had shifted south to the Stax label in Memphis and Fame Records in Muscle Shoals, Alabama, and Burke fell out of the limelight.
+In part, Burke blamed Wexler.
 "My relationship with Jerry Wexler is like a two-way street," Burke told Billboard in 1997.
-"There's one side where I'm angry for a lot for things that didn't go down and one side where I'm very grateful that he was there, because he did develop Solomon Burke to a certain point and then he stopped."
+"There's one side where I'm angry for a lot for things that didn't go down and one side where I'm very grateful that he was there because he did develop Solomon Burke to a certain point, and then he stopped."
 Nevertheless, Burke included a Wexler-produced track on his 1997 album, Definition of Soul.
-Solomon Burke was inducted into the Rock and Roll Hall of Fame in April of 2001.
+Solomon Burke was inducted into the Rock and Roll Hall of Fame in April 2001.
 Solomon Burke died on October 10, 2010.